MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 >
 > Process capacity and Unattended RPA capacity have been combined in a single capacity pool and can be used interchangeably within the Power Automate platform.
 They have exactly the same value and role.

-As a reminder, within the Power Automate portal :
+As a reminder, within the Power Automate portal:
-- each Process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types)
+- each Process capacity is based on a purchased [Process license](/power-platform/admin/power-automate-licensing/types).
 - each legacy Unattended RPA capacity is based on an [Unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).

 A Process capacity, or legacy Unattended RPA capacity, can be **allocated to a machine or to a cloud flow**.
-When allocated to a cloud flow, it becomes a **Process plan** based on which the cloud flow is licensed to run premium actions independantly from the user license.
+When allocated to a cloud flow, it becomes a **Process plan** based on which the cloud flow is licensed to run premium actions independently from the user license.

 ## Allocating Process capacity to a machine

 When a Process capacity is allocated to a machine, it becomes an **unattended bot**.
 Each unattended bot on a machine can carry one unattended desktop flow run at a time.
 So if a machine needs to execute multiple unattended runs simultaneously, it needs as many unattended bots as it has simultaneous unattended runs to perform.

-To allocated a Process capacity to a machine, go to the machine details page, click on Settings :
+To allocate a Process capacity to a machine, go to the machine details page, click on Settings:

 ![Machine page - No unattended bot](media/capacity-utilization/machine-page-0-bot.png)

-Check how many bots your machine can support and if you have available Process capacity :
+Check how many bots your machine can support and if you have available Process capacity:

 ![Machine page - Settings - No unattended bot](media/capacity-utilization/machine-page-setting-0-bot.png)